lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

    $ ... -a 0.00001 -b 0.1 -s 1.25 2.5

-Please keep in mind that the above automatic local adjustment of the γ sensitivity may produce discontinuities between the fiber orientation vector fields resulting from adjacent image slices.
+Please keep in mind that the above automatic local adjustment of the γ sensitivity may produce discontinuities between the fiber orientation vector fields resulting from adjacent image slices handled by separate CPU cores.

 .. _parallelization:

 Parallelization
 ---------------
-In order to speed up the fiber orientation analysis on large brain tissue sections, the Foa3D pipeline divides the input image reconstruction into basic slices of appropriate shape and assigns them to separate concurrent workers.
+In order to speed up the fiber orientation analysis on large brain tissue sections, the Foa3D tool divides the input image reconstruction into basic slices of appropriate shape and assigns them to separate concurrent workers.
-By default, Foa3D will use all available logical cores—for instance, a batch of 32 image slices will be simultaneously processed on a 32-core CPU.
+By default, Foa3D will use all available logical cores: for instance, a batch of 32 image slices will be simultaneously processed on a 32-core CPU.
 The multiscale Frangi filter, on the other hand, is not currently parallelized in order to avoid unnecessary overhead and resource oversubscription within the nested parallel loop.
 The size of the basic image slices is automatically determined by the available RAM.
 The ``--job`` and ``--ram`` options can be specified